June 24-28, 2019

 AP 533.200 Rita Davis

 This course will provide an overview of the structure and content of the thematically-organized AP French Language and Culture exam.
 Relevant materials and specific instructional techniques for teaching the curriculum will be presented, discussed, and evaluated.
 Participants will develop materials for use in their own classes and will work together to clarify the expected levels of proficiencies in Interpersonal, Interpretive and Presentational Communication.
 Drawing from the Curriculum Framework, participants will learn how to develop activities and assessments that present language in cultural context, appropriately building students’ proficiencies in the modes of communication as defined in the Standard for Foreign Language Learning in the 21st Century.
-In addition, participants will explore techniques to transition past activities into strategies and exercises that meet the objectives of the new exam.
-There will be extensive practice through reviewing the rubrics and achievement level descriptors that will be used by the AP Readers in assessing the Interpretive and Interpersonal Communication segments of the AP exam.
-In addition, considerable time will be devoted to reviewing and interpreting assessment performance from the June 2018 exam’s student samples.
-Assistance in creating a course syllabus that includes resources and strategies for completing the AP Course Audit will be available for those who need to complete their syllabus by January 2019.
+In addition, we will explore techniques to transition past activities into strategies and exercises that meet the objectives of the French Language and Culture exam.
+There will be extensive practice by reviewing the rubrics and the achievement level descriptors that are used by the AP Readers in assessing the Interpretive and Interpersonal Communication segments of the AP exam.
+In addition, considerable time will be devoted to reviewing and interpreting assessment performance from the June 2019 exam’s student samples.
+Assistance in creating a course syllabus that includes resources and strategies for completing the AP Course Audit will be available for those who need to complete their syllabus by January 2020.

 Preparing Students for Advanced Placement® United States History: Revised